lhm30/PIDGINv3/README.rst

 INSTRUCTIONS
 ==========================================================================================

-Development and documentation occurs on GitHub_.
+Development occurs on GitHub_.
+Documentation, installation and instructions occur on ReadtheDocs_.

 Install with Conda
 ----------------------